Avik9/Dynamic-Memory-Allocator/README.md

 - The `prev_alloc` field is 0, indicating that the previous block is free, but the `alloc` field of the previous block header is not 0.

-If an invalid pointer is passed to your function, you must call `abort` to exit the program.
+If an invalid pointer is passed to your function, `abort` is called to exit the program.
 Use the man page for the `abort` function to learn more about this.

-After confirming that a valid pointer was given, you must free the block.
+After confirming that a valid pointer was given, it must free the block.
 First, the block must be coalesced with any adjacent free block.
 Then, determine the size class appropriate for the (now-coalesced) block and inserting the block at the beginning of the free list for that size class.
-A wilderness block must be inserted in the last free list; all other blocks must be inserted in lists before the last.
+A wilderness block is inserted in the last free list; all other blocks must be inserted in lists before the last.

 Note that blocks in a free list must **not** be marked as allocated,